Stability-AI/generative-models/README.md

 ### Changelog from the old `ldm` codebase

-For training, we use [pytorch-lightning](https://www.pytorchlightning.ai/index.html), but it should be easy to use other training wrappers around the base modules.
+For training, we use [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), but it should be easy to use other training wrappers around the base modules.
 The core diffusion model class (formerly `LatentDiffusion`, now `DiffusionEngine`) has been cleaned up:

 - No more extensive subclassing!
 We now handle all types of conditioning inputs (vectors, sequences and spatial conditionings, and all combinations thereof) in a single class: `GeneralConditioner`, see `sgm/modules/encoders/modules.py`.
 - We separate guiders (such as classifier-free guidance, see `sgm/modules/diffusionmodules/guiders.py`) from the